 That’s why it’s way better to find a job where you can combine fulfilment with a reasonable amount of money.

 The secret to combining passion with profit is to specialise in an area with in-demand skills, while at the same time developing understanding of related disciplines.
 For example, as a marketeer you could choose to specialise in landing page optimisation, but you would probably also want to develop at least basic copywriting, SEO and email marketing skills.

-This would allow you to bring in your expertise on new marketing campaigns, while working flexibly around your team and having the skillset to respond to changes in the marketing industry.
+This allows you to bring in your expertise on new marketing campaigns, but you would also work flexibly around your team and have the skills to respond to changes in the marketing industry.

 Essentially, this idea of specialising in one area while also developing your skills in related fields – which we call becoming a T-shaped employee – allows you to work on the more challenging, interdisciplinary projects.

 But how can you develop a T-shaped skillset?

 It’s not as hard as it sounds.
 Just look for an industry you are interested in, and find a valuable skill to become an expert in.
 Honing this skill will give you a competitive advantage among other people in your industry.
 As you master your craft, try to work on different projects.
 This allows you develop other valuable competencies from your team members.